beancount/docs/docs/21_sharing_expenses_with_beancount.md

 ### Splitting Expenses<a id="splitting-expenses"></a>

 The expenses side of the Income Statement shows the breakdown of expenses.
-Note how some of the expense accounts are explicitly booked to each member separately by their account name, e.g., “Expenses:Scuba:Martin”.
-The other accounts, e.g. “Expenses:Groceries” are intended to be split.
+Note how some of the expense accounts are explicitly booked to each member separately by their account name, e.g., “`Expenses:Scuba:Martin`”.
+The other accounts, e.g. “`Expenses:Groceries`” are intended to be split.

 How we’re going to carry this out is by adding a plugin that will transform all the transactions to *actually* split the postings which are intended to be shared, that is, postings without any member’s name as a component.
 For example, the following input transaction: